Image

 • Incipient cavities – These are early-stage cavities that have not yet caused major tooth damage.

-What causes Cavities in Teeth?
+What Causes Cavities In Teeth?

 The activity of germs in the mouth causes cavities.
 When you consume sugary or starchy meals, the bacteria in your mouth ferment them, releasing acid as a byproduct.
 Bacterial acid may damage the enamel of your teeth over time, resulting in a cavity.